ch-patrick-scheidegger/c-plus-plus-ost/week05/README.md

 Based on this class Word, implement the exercise **wlist** from last week ExW4 with this class.
 How does the program become simpler with your library class instead of using `std::string` (it should)?

-# Extra Exercises (Optional)
-## Class Design for Retro-Calculator

-Create classes for the different functional units of last weeks' exercises with 7-segment display and calculation.
-Can you implement the "accumulator" that keeps the displayed value around as first operand for further computations?

-Where does it make sense to combine functions as member functions into a class, and where not?
-Document your judgement in SolW5.

 # self study video

 Classes and Operators: https://skripte.hsr.ch/Informatik/Fachbereich/C++/CPl/Videos/5.%20classes%20and%20operators.mp4